 There are many reasons for companies to do outsourcing.
-Outsourcing is a process to delegate a company’s business process to third parties.
-This has become very crucial for companies as it has direct impact on a company’s top and bottom lines.
-Reducing production cost, operational cost; and improving product quality mean better profits.
-This issue has been becoming key factor to define if enterprises are run successfully.
-Among Asian countries, Vietnam is an attractive outsourcing destination for Finnish companies/ international companies thanks to its many advantages in the area.
+Outsourcing is to delegate a company’s business process to third parties.
+This has become very crucial for companies because it has direct impact on a company’s top and bottom lines.
+Reducing production cost, operational cost, and improving product quality mean better profits.
+In this article, we will talk about the reason why among Asian countries, Vietnam is an attractive outsourcing destination for Finnish companies/ international companies.

 According to Andrew Kokes, Vice President, Sitel Global Product Marketing and Management in one research paper, “companies that outsource can reduce the rate of their annual selling, general & administrative expenses by 3.5 percent within the first year of an engagement”.
-There are many reasons, but we can point out here some main reasons that companies can consider before planning their outsourcing strategy.
+There are many reasons; however we can list several main reasons for companies to consider before planning outsourcing strategy.

 - Reducing production and operating costs: Lower labor taxes, energy costs, operational cost lead to production cost reduction.
 80% of the companies named cost-cutting as the main reason why they do outsourcing (Gartner).